boilingdata/boilingdata-bdcli/README.md

 ## Introduction

 `bdcli` is used to grant access for BoilingData to your selected S3 data in your AWS Account.
+It is also used to fully manage your BoilingData account, like changing password, setting up MFA, recovering password etc.

 `bdcli` creates the needed IAM Role into your AWS Account based on the configuration file that you provide, and sets the IAM Role ARN into your BoilingData user account configuration.